 |LoveToKnow's Low-Carb Margarita||4 oz.||<1g|

-Fruit margaritas are made with a similar base as a traditional margarita, and then they have fruit added.
+Fruit margaritas and other margarita flavors are made with a similar base as a traditional margarita, and then they have fruit added.
 Therefore, these margaritas will start with:

 - 2 ounces tequila (no sugar)